-Our aim is to go in all areas, specialising in those that are more disadvantaged, and encourage participation, enjoyment and learning.
+Over a 5 year period, with the generous support of British Gas, we achieved our aim to go to all areas, specialising in those that are more disadvantaged, and encourage participation, enjoyment and learning.

 British Gas Pools 4 Schools

-Since 2009, Total Swimming has delivered the British Gas Pools 4 Schools programme.
-Throughout this time, the programme has successfully visited locations such as:
+From 2009, Total Swimming delivered the British Gas Pools 4 Schools programme.
+Throughout this time, the programme successfully visited locations such as:

 - St. Helens

 Just one year after the programme started, we taught our 10,000th child how to swim, and British Swimming champion Mark Foster commemorated the moment in a special event to celebrate.